Careers in Michigan Public Defense

 Assistant Defender III

-• Assistant Public Defender - Chippewa County
+• Assistant Public Defender - Eaton County

-• Assistant Public Defender - Kalamazoo Defender
+• Multiple Positions - Kalamazoo Defender

 Kalamazoo Defender is a non-profit organization that serves as Kalamazoo County’s public defender office.
 Our approach is holistic, employing social workers and coordinating service providers to address clients’ collateral issues.
 Kalamazoo Defender’s mission is rooted in the conviction that poverty and various forms of discrimination put our clients on inequitable footing within and beyond our criminal justice system.
 We are their zealous advocate in court and in the community, representing them as a whole person entitled to dignity, respect and compassion.
 This position will be filled with an attorney ready to confront both the challenges facing our clients in a specific case and the systemic barriers within the criminal system that interfere with reaching the best outcomes for society.